saintniyi/wcd-phase2-proj/README.md

   <br>

-- **Transformation in a Workflow**: The ingested daily Yelp review data undergoes transformations in an Azure Databricks notebook, initiated by a daily trigger within the Azure Databricks Workflows engine.
-During the Workflow run, the transformed data is processed using the saved and trained machine learning model from Stage 2 to generate predictions and ratings in CSV format.
-All output CSV files are stored in a single Azure Data Lake folder called "final-ratings," with each file named according to the source folder in the format dt=Year-month-day.csv.
-For details on the transformation and workflow, refer to the daily ingestion screenshot above and [Model Deployment](adb/Model%20Deployment_Incremental.ipynb) notebook.
+### 4: Transformation

+The transformation phase consists of the first and second stage transformations within the Azure Databricks notebook.
+This notebook is part of the Azure Data Factory pipeline workflow.
+The pipeline is triggered to execute daily at a specified time.
+Once ingestion is completed within the pipeline, it automatically invokes the Databricks notebook, which then performs the first and second stage transformations consecutively.
+For an overview of the entire process, refer to the [project architecture diagram](screenshots/projarchy.jpg).

+### **First Stage Transformation**

+In the first stage of transformations, the daily Yelp review data, stored in the Azure Data Lake Storage container during the ingestion phase as a series of folders, each named with the format `dt=Year-month-day`, is read into a dataframe one folder at a time.
+While multiple folders may be processed in a single day, only one day's folder is read into a dataframe at a time.
+Each day's dataframe then undergoes the first stage of transformations, which include converting the text to lowercase, removing extra spaces, and eliminating non-alphabetic characters, all performed through Azure Databricks.

+### **Second Stage Transformation**

+In the second stage of transformations, the dataframe from the first stage is further processed.
+This involves applying the Azure Databricks trained and saved machine learning model (described in the [Model Training](#2-model-training) phase).
+As a result, predictions and star ratings columns are added to the dataframe once the second stage transformations are complete.

+After the second stage transformation for each specific date is completed, the transformed output for that date, representing the dataframe after the second stage processing, is saved as a CSV file with the format `dt=Year-month-day.csv` in the "final-ratings" folder in Azure Data Lake Storage.

+For further details on the transformation process and workflow, refer to the [daily ingestion screenshot](adf/adf_screenshots/copyAllOrMissingPostsPipeline_Incremental.png) and the [Model Deployment](adb/Model%20Deployment_Incremental.ipynb) notebook.

 <br>